 At Professional Roofers, we like to believe we offer a great service for a great price, and we are willing to stand by that service no matter what.
 It’s one of the reasons we are so adamant about creating a fair and comprehensive contract for all our clients – so that they can hold us to the standards we pride ourselves in.
 However, we know that not every company is as transparent or honest as ours.
 Some roofers will do anything they can to “bait” a customer into working with them, then they will break their promises or find loopholes in their agreements, souring the good name of roofers everywhere.

 Don’t allow a shady company take advantage of you – it is important to know your rights and to protect yourself by ensuring all your business dealings are in writing.
-When you choose to work with a roofing company, it is absolutely essential to have a written contract that clearly outlines the terms you and your roofing contractor have agreed to.
+When you choose to work with a roofing company in Toronto, it is absolutely essential to have a written contract that clearly outlines the terms you and your roofing contractor have agreed to.
 If you are unsure of what you might need to include in your contract, for your convenience we have compiled a list of information you may wish to include.

 - Your name, address, and contact information along with the roofer’s name, address, and contact information.